AmoniH12-3/first-repo/README.md

 ## 🔍 Key Insights

-- **Total Sales Growth**: Adult-use retail sales grew steadily over the period, driving most of the overall revenue increase.
+- **Total Sales Growth**: Adult-use retail sales grew steadily over the period, driving most of the overall revenue increase, while medical-use retail sales steadily declined.
+- The week ending on December 23, 2023 had the highest total sales of any week within the 53 week period.
 - **Price Trends**: Medical marijuana prices remained more stable, while adult-use pricing had more fluctuations.
+The cheaper adult-use products were, the more they sold.
-- **Volume Sold**: Adult-use products consistently outsold medical products in volume each week.
+- **Volume Sold**: Medical-use products initially outsold Adult-use products until the 2nd quarter of the year, in which Adult-use products outsold medical-use products each week following.
 - **Seasonality**: Some weekly spikes and dips suggest seasonality or regulatory effects.

 ---